Growyourbrand.net Reference notes on brand consequence May 2026

 Trust, infrastructure, finance, logistics, healthcare, and technical competence.

-Blue lowers the perceived risk of a system when the product already has to feel reliable.
+Blue lowers the perceived risk of a system when the product already has to read as reliable.
 It weakens when it becomes only corporate wallpaper.

 Read guide